yadegbusi/data-visualization/powerbi/README.md

-This folder will contain all powerbi visualizations
+This folder will contain all powerbi visualizations.
+The visuals were created using publicly available dataset.